- Recipe of the Week - About Us

 One 10- to 11-inch pizza

-There is no cheese in this most traditional of Neapolitan pizzas.
+There is no cheese on this most traditional of Neapolitan pizzas.
 At its best, with good tomatoes and fresh, sweet garlic, it has no rivals.

-1 cup basic tomato sauce or 1 cup ripe tomatoes, seeded, drained and cut into strips.
+• 1 cup basic tomato sauce or 1 cup ripe tomatoes, seeded, drained and cut into strips. (you can also use a store-bought tomato sauce...)

-4 medium cloves garlic (to taste), peeled and sliced very thin
+• 4 medium cloves garlic (to taste), peeled and chopped

 PINCH the the outside rim of the circle to create a slightly raised edge to retain the sauce.